Oh expert in the crystal ball, please tell all...tell all!

 To access our Ask Harold Archives, click here.

-Do you have any information on the effectiveness of short learning segments?
+Do you have any information on the effectiveness of short and spaced learning segments compared to longer, more concentrated learning sessions?
 I have seen a number of articles touting these.
 Answer

 Why don't more findings from learning research make it into everyday teaching/training practice?
 I am blown away by what I observe instructors and teachers doing that, from my limited exposure to research studies, are unsupported, while research findings, some of them long-standing, fail to influence practice.
 Answer